zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

     \big( 1 - O(\bm{x}, \bm{\bm{y\_{vol}}}) \big) L\_{surf}(\bm{y\_{surf}}, \bm{v}).
 $$

-In this context, total opacity along the ray serves as the probability of a collision event in the volume, and can be used to randomly select between a surface and a volume sample.
+In this context, total opacity along the ray serves as the probability of a collision event in the volume, and can be used to randomly pick the type of the sample (surface or volume).

 In order to sample the integrand, we must be also able to [invert](http://www.pbr-book.org/3ed-2018/Monte_Carlo_Integration/Sampling_Random_Variables.html#TheInversionMethod) the [CDF](https://en.wikipedia.org/wiki/Cumulative_distribution_function) \\(P\\):